-New Teacher Orientation (4.4), Induction (4.5) and Instructional Coaching (4.6) provided much-needed instructional support and professional learning opportunities for the Alum Rock teachers, and each is rated in Active Implementation for both sites.
+New Teacher Orientation (4.4), Induction (4.5) and Instructional Coaching (4.6) provided much-needed instructional support and professional learning opportunities for the ECMS teachers.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.